cferdinandi/gmt-mailchimp-for-edd/README.md

 ## Updating subscriptions on refunds and subscription cancellations

-When someone gets a refund or unsubscribes for a recurring payment, they will be removed from any of the groups.
+When someone gets a refund or unsubscribes for a recurring payment, they will be removed from any of the default groups.
+They will *not* be removed from your list altogether.

 You can subscribe them to new groups *or* keep them in their existing ones by checking any desired groups under `On Cancel or Refund`.